 - Postdoctoral Research Associate, Department of Physics, Princeton University, USA (1994-1997)

 - Ph.D. in physics, Stanford University, USA (1994)

 - B.Sc.(Hons) in physics, University of Canterbury, Aotearoa/New Zealand (1990)

 - Radcliffe Institute for Advanced Study Fellowship, Harvard University (2003)

 - Alfred P. Sloan Foundation Research Fellowship (2002)

 - Canadian Institute for Advanced Research Scholar, Cosmology and Gravity Program (2000-6)

 My intellectual home base since 2000 is the Department of Physics at the University of Toronto.
 I am also cross-appointed (status-only) in the Department of Mathematics.
-U of T has a college system, and I am a Fellow of Trinity College.

 The Perimeter Institute for Theoretical Physics in Waterloo, Canada, has counted me as an Affiliate since it began.
 By choice, I am a member of the Canadian Association of Physicists, the [Canadian] Institute for Particle Physics, and the American Physical Society.